ChthonVII/FFNx/docs/gamma_and_gamut.md

 ## Gamma

-FFNx uses the EOTF function from BT1886 Appendix 1 [note 2] as the gamma function for everything, except videos specify a gamma function in their metadata and FF8 Steam videos (which are assumed to be BT709).
-(Note that, quite confusingly, BT1886 contains both an "Annex 1" and an "Appendix 1."
+If NTSC-J mode is enabled, FFNx uses the EOTF function from BT1886 Appendix 1 [note 2] as the gamma function for everything, except videos specify a gamma function in their metadata and FF8 Steam videos (which are assumed to be BT709).
+Regardless of NTSC-J mode, FFNx always uses this EOTF function for videos tha tdon't specify a gamma function in their metadata, except for FF8 Steam videos  (Note that, quite confusingly, BT1886 contains both an "Annex 1" and an "Appendix 1."
 The Annex 1 function is pretty crummy.
 The Appendix 1 function is quite good.)

 The parameters/constants for the BT1886 Appendix 1 function are found at the top of `misc/FFNx.common.sh`.
 - `crtBlackLevel` times 100 is the black level of the CRT television/computer monitor in cd/m^2.
 (Corresponds to the "brightness" knob.)